Willie Peyote

 Guglielmo Bruno (born 28 August 1985), known professionally as Willie Peyote, is an Italian rapper and singer-songwriter.
 His stage name is a pun on the cartoon character Wile E. Coyote and the entheogenic cactus peyote, along with the English version of his name Guglielmo.

-He participated at the Sanremo Music Festival 2021 with the song "Mai dire mai (La locura)", winning the Mia Martini critics award, and finishing in 6th position.
+Peyote participated at the Sanremo Music Festival 2021 with the song "Mai dire mai (La locura)", winning the Mia Martini critics award, finishing sixth place.
 In December 2024, he was announced as one of the participants in the Sanremo Music Festival 2025.
 He placed 16th with the song "Grazie ma no grazie".